brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 below I'll explain it simply using images.
 If you want more information you can visit the official website at http://getbem.com/.

-I find that, to explain something modular, [LEGO™](https://www.lego.com/) is always an easy to understand concept.
+I find that to explain something modular, [LEGO™](https://www.lego.com/) is always an easy to understand the concept.

-So we start with something realy simple.
+So we start with something really simple.
 A figure that we give it the block identifier `.minifig`.
 Our figure is by default the color blue.

 ![](minifig.png)